rodriguezlorna98/StarShop-Contracts/GUIDE_CONTRIBUTING.md

 4. Use grouping tokens (words) at the beginning of your branch names (in a similar way to the `type` of commit).
 5. Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
 6. Use slashes to separate parts of your branch names.
-7. Remove your branch after merging it if it is not important
+7. Remove your branch after merging it if it is not important.

 **Examples:**